Kalzemic/EdgeVision/README.md

 ### 3. Data split (`data_split.py`)
 Partitions the labeled set into train / val / test splits, writing `data.yaml` (main config) and `overfit.yaml` (small subset for sanity-checking the training loop).

-### 4. Training (`train.py`)
+### 4. Training (`train.py`, `DetectorLoss.py`)
-Trains YOLOv8s on the SAM3-generated labels.
+Trains YOLOv8s on the SAM3-generated labels. `DetectorLoss.py` contains the loss configuration used during training.
 Augmentation was tuned against the specific failure modes observed in baseline predictions (small and crowded objects in particular).

 ### 5. Verification (`label_test.py`, `file_test.py`, `check.jpg`)
 Quick smoke tests: visualize generated labels on random samples, verify file layout, sanity-check a single image.

-### 6. Deployment
+### 6. Deployment (not in this repo)
 Trained weights are exported to ONNX and then to a TensorRT engine, and served from a Python inference script on a Jetson Orin Nano.
-A markdown cell in the notebook displays the Jetson inference server code

 ---